 The second theme, therapeutic self-expression, refers to patients’ reports of being better able to communicate their current situation to their clinicians with DIALOG+, to “offload” how they were feeling, and to cover a range of different topics, with the result that they felt better afterwards.
 Again, addressing key topics and providing ratings appeared to be the essence of this.

-Interestingly, these two themes seemed to indicate that it was elements of the original DIALOG intervention that patients perceived as most helpful, with less emphasis on problem-solving or solution-focused strategies.
-Patients’ memories of DIALOG and positive accounts of the intervention largely pertained to the process of rating their satisfaction and considering their own reports.
-DIALOG+ may have optimised this part of the intervention.
-Patients undertook the assessment on a monthly basis, and as part of their regular contact with their clinician (as opposed to two-monthly or quarterly, as in the original DIALOG trial).
+Interestingly, patients’ memories of DIALOG+ and positive accounts of the intervention largely pertained to the process of rating their satisfaction and considering their own reports, with less emphasis on problem-solving or solution-focused strategies.
+These aspects were at the core of the original, more basic DIALOG intervention, but were considered only part of the intervention of DIALOG+.
+Yet, DIALOG+ may have optimised this process.
+Patients undertook the assessment on a monthly basis as part of DIALOG+, and as part of their regular contact with their clinician (as opposed to two-monthly or quarterly, as in the original DIALOG trial).
 Regularly undertaking a fixed assessment as part of routine meetings may have provided a more structured approach and made this part of the intervention very accessible to them.
 Further, clinicians explicitly conducted reviews of the ratings with patients, commenting on positive aspects and providing feedback.
 This in itself may be unique to DIALOG+, given the evidence from Study A2 that clinicians often neglected to discuss patients’ ratings with them after they had been submitted.
+This discussion of the ratings seemed to be perceived as a generally more thorough conversation with the clinician, though not necessarily identified by patients as a solution-focused approach to problems.

 It is prudent to note that not all patients shared the view that DIALOG+ helped them to self-reflect or become more expressive, or that the experience was therapeutic.
 Some participants were indifferent to the intervention, while for others, the experience of answering questions was intensive, and at times stressful.
 Patients mentioned the difficulty of concentrating on a questionnaire when experiencing interference from positive symptoms of schizophrenia.
 One patient stated that he preferred not to use DIALOG+ as he found it too difficult to understand.
 Difficulties with understanding the questions and the response options were echoed by other participants, though for some these were overcome by repeated use of DIALOG+ and input by the clinician.
 We might conclude that the intervention may not always be suitable for every patient, but that problems with understanding should be addressed through effective collaboration and interaction between patient and clinician.
 Indeed, the crucial role of the care coordinator in the effective implementation of DIALOG+ constitutes the third and final theme.

 Overall, there were mixed accounts of clinicians’ implementation of DIALOG+.
-Although many patients reported that clinicians’ use of the tool was useful in helping them to do their job, more professional, and facilitated a better TR, there were accounts of clinicians neglecting to share the device, with some patients not understanding why the clinician had a tablet computer in their possession, or assuming that it was there for the clinician to make notes.
+Although many patients reported that clinicians’ use of the tool was useful in helping them to do their job, more professional, and facilitated a better therapeutic relationship, there were accounts of clinicians neglecting to share the device, with some patients not understanding why the clinician had a tablet computer in their possession, or assuming that it was there for the clinician to make notes.
 In addition, patients did not recall certain elements of the intervention being delivered, in particular the specific steps of the 4-step approach.
 Some reported action plans being made, but progress between meetings was limited.
 Although DIALOG+ achieved modest success in setting the occasion for more patient-centred meetings than normal, it was seemingly less successful in influencing patients’ and clinicians’ behaviour outside meetings, based on these reports.